nuxeo/nuxeo-marketplace-sample/README.md

  * Recommended method

-   The recommended method is to build an NXR corresponding to the wanted result after the package install.
+   The recommended method is to build an NXR (NuXeo aRchive) corresponding to the wanted result after the package install.
 Then we operate a comparison ("diff") between that product and a reference one (usually the Nuxeo CAP) and generate the Marketplace Package which will perform the wanted install.
 That method is the better one since it will always be up-to-date in regards to the dependencies and requirements (other bundles and third-party libraries).
 The drawback is it takes some build time and has a dependency on a whole Nuxeo distribution.

  * No-NXR method.